DataWranglerPro/quartz/content/Other Interests/Jesus/Spiritual Battle/Fire Prayers.md

 ### Chapter 35: Jezebel & Ahab Spirits Destruction

 **Fire Prayers:**
-*   I release the four winds of heaven to blow and destroy every plot, scheme, while entrapment of Jezebel on my life, ministry, church, and marriage in Jesus' name.
+* I release the four winds of heaven to blow and destroy every plot, scheme, entrapment of Jezebel on my life, ministry, church, and marriage in Jesus' name.
 * I loose chaos on Jezebel's plans and schemes against my church in Jesus' name.
 * I release the hounds of heaven to chase this wicked spirit.
 Eat up her flesh and lick her blood completely and fully in Jesus' name.
 * I paralyze every demonic spirit that is operating in alignment with Jezebel and the spirit of Delilah.
 I destroy any spirit of witchcraft, lust, seduction, and intimidation that has been released on my church, ministry, and home in Jesus' name.
 * I destroy the spirit of manipulation, control, and rebellion in Jesus' name.
-*   In Jesus' name, I release the spirit of Joo against the kingdom of Jezebel, her demons, and her false prophets.
-And I put the judgment of Jahu on her head.
+* In Jesus' name, I release the spirit of Jehu against the kingdom of Jezebel, her demons, and her false prophets.
+And I put the judgment of Yahweh on her head.
 I strip Jezebel of all demonic authority and I leave her naked and powerless in Jesus' name.
 * I destroy every demonic assignment against my finances, business, ministry, and home and every demonic plot that Jezebel has against me in the name of Jesus.
 Let them burn to the ground and never rise up again.
 * I destroy every seduction spirit of every kind and every Jezebel demon that has been released on my church.
 Let them be destroyed by the fire of God in Jesus' name.
 * I destroy every demonic prophecy spoken by Jezebel over my purpose, destiny, ministry, church, and home in Jesus' name.
 * In Jesus' name, I destroy the demonic foundation of Jezebel.
 Whether it's in the leadership or congregation, I evict every Jezebel and Delilah spirit from my ministry and I command it to leave now in Jesus' name.
 * Let all of Jezebel's demonic assignments spoken over my church be destroyed by the fire of God in Jesus' name.
-*   Let every demonic plot, scheme, and while of Jezebel's rot shrivel up and die in Jesus' name.
+* Let every demonic plot, scheme of Jezebel, rot, shrivel up and die in Jesus' name.
 * I release the fire of the Holy Spirit on my church to expose all hidden agendas of Jezebel in my congregation and leadership.
 Let them be exposed now in Jesus' name.
 * Let Jezebel and her demonic false prophets be evicted from my church now in Jesus' name.
-*   I destroy every Jezebel spirit that she tries to birth with a demonic assignment against my church, my ministry or my anointing in Jesus' name.
+* I destroy every Jezebel spirit that tries to birth with a demonic assignment against my church, my ministry or my anointing in Jesus' name.
 Amen.
 * In the name of Jesus, I destroy the complacent spirit of Ahab that operates in my church and stagnates my church's growth.
 Let the blood of Jesus purify my church, home, family, finances, purpose, and destiny in Jesus' name.
 * Lord, strengthen my life, congregation, calling, purpose, and destiny in Jesus' name.
 * I break every satanic assignment, plot, and scheme that Jezebel uses in my church.
 I command it to be uprooted now in Jesus' name.
 * Lord, I command the fire of the Holy Spirit to purify the four corners of my church inside and out.
 Holy Spirit, you are welcome in my home, in the house of God, and in my marriage today and forever more.
 In Jesus' name, a Lord, I give you glory, honor, and praise for purifying and sanctifying your church.
 Let your perfect will be on your church and let your church reach the world for Jesus Christ.
 In his name I pray.
 Amen.

 ### Chapter 36: Church Protection & Cleansing from Witchcraft

 **Fire Prayers:**
 * God, you are a consuming fire.
 Let the enemies inside my church become uncomfortable as I release the fire of the Holy Spirit on them now in Jesus's name.
-*   In the name of Jesus Christ, I release a holy spirit earthquake to shake the foundations of my church.
 * I break and destroy every pride spirit devil that has crept into my church, whether in leadership or through visitors.
 I serve them all eviction notices now.
 Come out in Jesus' name.
 * I release the fire of heaven on every known and unknown Christian witch and warlock that has come into my church.
 Let that fire fall on them and remove them now in Jesus' name.
 * In Jesus' name, I frustrate every plot, scheme, and agenda of every witch that has designed spiritual blueprints against my church.
 * I break and curse to the root the silver cord of any witch's astral projecting in my congregation, church, and ministry.
 Let it shrivel and die in Jesus's name.
 * I release the fire of God on all witches that have infiltrated our services. and I release God's judgments on their heads so they will come to repentance in Jesus's name.
 * Lord, let the blood of Jesus Christ purify every seat in my church in Jesus' name.
 Let the blood of Jesus vomit every witch and warlock out of my church in Jesus' name.
 * I curse to the root any witchcraft involving articles and objects that witches and warlocks have stolen from my church.
 I break and destroy all of it now in Jesus' name.
 * I loose my church from every demonic altar from the north, south, east, and west that has my name or my church's name on it in Jesus' name.
-*   Lord, let the fire of God fall on my church the way Elijah's fire fell on the altar.
-Let it consume the offering of our lives in Jesus' name.
+* Lord, let the fire of God fall on any demons in my presence the way Elijah's fire fell on the altar.
+Let them feel the power of Jesus's name.
 Amen.
 * I command every demonic spirit of mixture to come out of my church now in Jesus' name.
 * Every new age devil, release my church now in Jesus' name.
 * Every demonic false theology, release my church now in Jesus' name.
 * Every Jezebel devil, whether in leadership or the congregation, come out of my church, shrivel up and die in Jesus' name.
 * Every Ahab spirit that has crept into my church.
 I put the judgment of God on your head.
 Leave now in Jesus' name.
 * With the blood of Jesus, I wash away all witchcraft, identification, marks, animals, and sacrifices, and any devils that lay hands on my church.
 I curse them to their roots.
 Let them shrivel up and die in Jesus' name.
 * In Jesus' name, I destroy every witchcraft meeting that has taken place in my church.
 Let the terror of the Holy Spirit fall on every witch, warlock, divination act, and witchcraft spell that is over my ministry, purpose, and destiny.
 Release me now in Jesus' name.
 * Let the fire of God fall on the head of the serpent and chop it off in Jesus' name.
 * Let any path of the wicked that is assigned against my church and its members be diverted and uprooted in Jesus' name.
 Amen.
-*   I cover my church and its members in the blood of Jesus now in Jesus' name.
+* I cover my church and its members in the blood of Jesus.
 * I send confusion to the devil's camp and any demonic agenda or assignment against my church in Jesus' name.
 * I remove and curse to the root every stubborn devil, every manipulation devil, and every witchcraft devil now in Jesus' name.
 * As for me, my church, my home, and my family, we will serve Jesus Christ all the days of our lives.
 Let the goodness and mercies of God be poured over my house, family, church, purpose, ministry, and destiny in the unmatchable name of Jesus Christ.
 Amen.
 * Father, we give you glory, honor, and praise for our deliverance.
 Thank you infinite spirit for sanctifying us and renewing our minds, hearts, spirits and souls.
 We will not negotiate or compromise and we will surrender all to have all you offer in Jesus mighty name.
 Amen.